Short Form Video

 Best use

-Use it best by building 2 to 4 repeatable content pillars, opening with a clear hook, filming for mobile first, and sending traffic to a specific landing page instead of a generic homepage.[1][2]
+Run it as a repeatable system: define 2 to 4 content pillars, open with a direct hook, frame for mobile viewing, and route traffic to a focused landing page rather than a general homepage.[1][2]

 Decision rule